onderakacik/RE-ModernTCN/README.md

 sh ./scripts/SWaT.sh
 ```

-## Contact
-If you have any question or want to use the code, please contact [ldh21@mails.tsinghua.edu.cn](mailto:ldh21@mails.tsinghua.edu.cn).

 ## Citation

-If you find this repo useful, please cite our paper.
+If you find this repo useful, please cite our paper and the original ModernTCN paper.
 ```
 @inproceedings{
 donghao2024moderntcn,